 Seeds of Literacy helps adult students gain the skills they need to compete in the job market and succeed in life.
 Ferrell recently walked across the stage with her GED and is a shining example of what a literacy program like Seeds can do for the community.
 If you would like to support Seeds of Literacy, please donate here.

 Do you want to volunteer with meaningful organizations in your community?
-Sign up for your free NobleHour account to find service opportunities in your area.
+Find service opportunities in your area with NobleHour.

 The NobleCause grants, organized by Get.NobleHour.com, were made possible by an anonymous donor within the GiveWell Community Foundation, which serves Polk County, FL.
 The NobleCause grant competition, launched in 2015, invited high schools, school districts, colleges and universities, and nonprofits to identify and address a local challenge and to recruit and enrich the social responsibility of volunteers.
 100 organizations were awarded $6,500 grants, while seven exemplary organizations were recognized at the $50,000 level.
 Get.NobleHour.com is dedicated to using NobleCause to increase volunteerism that raises awareness at the local level and develops community members who can take action.